HOW TO CHOOSE A RING

 Choose a Gemstone

 However, the popularity of colored gemstones rings is growing.
-For example, the stunning blue sapphire ring is worn by the Duchess of Cambridge, and has inspired thousands of brides to be to choose sapphire too.
+For example, the stunning blue sapphire ring worn by the Duchess of Cambridge, which has inspired thousands of brides-to-be to choose sapphire too.

 Colored gemstones offer a wide variety of hues, from the deep blood red of ruby to the vibrant sky blue of blue topaz.
 Couples often choose colored stones because it has personal significance, whether it’s her birthstone, favorite color, or representative of something meaningful.